Systemic Revenue · Reference

 "Not good" is useless feedback.
 Always attach a cost.

-- Risk: "Increases chance they ghost"
+Risk: raises the chance they ghost.

-- Numbers: "Costs 40% of deals"
+Numbers: costs 40% of deals.

 The Pricing Pivot (Script)